GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe.md

 ***You can Independently run scripts or run executables, its your preference.
 The executable operates independently of Python.
 I did this so users without python can use it too***

-***For the 3 Canvas Generators, you need to edit the HIDDEN MESSAGE inside the (.py) script only, an edit the TX id from the json file only to Encode the transaction ID and a message and hide them***
+***For the 3 Canvas Generators, you need to edit the HIDDEN MESSAGE, an the TX id from the json file to Encode the transaction ID and a message and hide them,***

 # Hidden_Encoder.exe